Jacorb90/Prestige-Tree/docs/layer-features.md

     ],
     ```

-- style(): **optional**, a function returning a CSS object containing any CSS that should affect this layer's whole tab.
+- style: **optional**, a CSS object containing any CSS that should affect this layer's whole tab.

 - tabFormat: **optional**, use this if you want to add extra things to your tab or change the layout.
 [See here for more info.](custom-tab-layouts.md)